Shelby219/T3A1_workbook/README.md

 ```

 for…in loop is a useful method however it returns based off the original protoype chain.
 In order to iterate on an object so that all JavaScript methods can be utilised on the object other enumerating iteration methods that will not affect the original object are useful.
 Object.entries() is a method that can be applied on an object that will return an array of key,value pairs.
-Similarly, Object.keys() returns a new array of the object’s keys
+Similarly, Object.keys() returns a new array of the object’s keys.

 ```js
 const iterationObject2 = {prop1: “val1”, prop2: “val2”, prop3: “val3”};